jtmoulia/dotfiles/README.md

 ### The `dotsible` executable

-The first run will create an executable in your path named `dotsible`, which can be called instead of `poetry run bin/dotsible.sh -p $DOTSIBLE_PLAYBOOK`.
+The first run will create an executable in your path named `dotsible`, which can be called instead of `uv run bin/dotsible.sh -p $DOTSIBLE_PLAYBOOK`.
 The following examples use this shortcut.

 Sometimes you'll want to install only a few roles, say `ssh` and `net-utils`: